SESiWi Project Logo

 Multi-level approach

-We want to achieve this effect
+The effect we want to achieve

 The research project aims to develop sustainable strategies to make the innovative achievements of young scientists and established female scientists at universities, research institutions and in traditional and digital media more visible, to structurally anchor this increased visibility and to communicate it to the broad (professional) public.